marvinoka4/wayce-site/README.md

-# start-dragon
+# WAYCE Website
-A Starter Project for development based on Foundation CSS by Zurb Foundation
+A website developed with wordpress, scss and gulp

 1. run npm install
 2. run gulp